 Jaw Pain (TMJ Treatment)

 Problems with the temporomandibular joint, or TMJ, can cause severe pain, discomfort, jaw malfunction, and symptoms that radiate throughout other areas of the body.
 Temporomandibular joint disorders (TMD) can involve the joint itself and/or the musculature of the jaw, face, head, and neck.
-At Coronado Classic Dentistry our cosmetic dentist, Jason Keckley, DMD, is experienced in diagnosing and treating TMD.
+At Coronado Classic Dentistry our dentist, Jason Keckley, DMD, is experienced in diagnosing and treating TMD.
 Using night guards and custom oral appliances, Dr. Keckley is often able to restore proper alignment to the jaw, relieve pain, and reduce stress on the jaw joint.

 Causes of TMJ Disorder